ARC-code/stratocumulus/README.md

 ## Development Notes

-When making changes to code (including the HTML template file), those changes won't reflect on the running application until you kill the Docker Compose stack by going to the terminal running the Docker app, hitting ctrl+c (or cmd+c on a Mac), and then restarting the stack by running `docker-compose up` again.
+When making changes to code (including the HTML template file), those changes won't reflect on the running application until you kill the Docker Compose stack by going to the terminal running the Docker app, hitting ctrl+c, and then restarting the stack by running `docker-compose up` again.

 ### The Backend